vvscode/docs/docs/tutorials/tutorials-ios/building-an-ios-proximity-app.md

 ---
-title: "Building an iOS Proximity App"
+title: Building an iOS Proximity App
+excerpt: >-
-excerpt: "In this tutorial we will be working on a project to integrate Sinch into an iOS application.
-This will let users connect with other users nearby using Apple’s multi-peer connectivity framework; once a connection has been made, either user will be able to call the other."
+  In this tutorial we will be working on a project to integrate Sinch into an iOS application.
+This will let users connect with other users nearby using Apple’s multi-peer connectivity framework; once a connection has been made, either user will be able to call the other.
 ---
 Thanks to [Zac Brown](https://twitter.com/brownzac1) for writing this tutorial.